 Her rhymes are on a caliber with Dr Seuss, drawing you in, playing with word families, engaging your mind and imagination as you think about things in different ways than the ones you have always known.

 In every book, Sandra Boynton combines the realities of life with the silliness of animals, and the cadence of rhyme to drive home a very real truth: There are many lessons that we can learn everywhere we look if only we have the eyes and the imagination to see them.

-If you have not yet experienced Sandra Boynton’s books for yourself, may I humbly suggest that you run, jog, scurry, shimmy, or dance your way to your local library or the store to find some of her spectacular books to read for yourself?
+If you have not yet experienced Sandra Boynton’s books for yourself, may I humbly suggest that you run, jog, scurry, shimmy, or dance your way to your local library or click one of the links below to find some of her spectacular books to read for yourself?
 Once you read her unforgettable words, your life will never be the same!

 - The Adventures of a Teapot in Song and Rhyme